sciknoworg/schema-miner/README.md

 Stage 3, validates and finalizes the schema using a larger, uncurated corpus of research papers, ensuring generalizability and semantic robustness.
 Stage 3 can be executed using this [script](src/experiments/schema_extraction/schema_extraction_stage3.py).
 The execution of stage 3 is similar to stage 2 except only the scientific corpus is been changed.

+## 👥 Contact & Contributions

+We’d love to hear from you!
+Whether you're interested in collaborating on SCHEMA-MINER or have ideas to extend its capabilities, feel free to reach out:
+    - Collaboration inquiries: Contact Dr. Jennifer D'Souza at jennifer.dsouza [at] tib.eu
+    - Development questions or bug reports: Please open an issue right here in the repository.

+Let’s build better schema-mining tools—together!

 ## 📃 License

 This work is licensed under a [MIT License](LICENSE.txt)